fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/benso-io/posta">-Posta.
 Cross-document Messaging security research tool</a>

+<a href="https://github.com/swisskyrepo/GraphQLmap">-GraphQLmap is a scripting engine to interact with a graphql endpoint for pentesting purposes</a>

 <a href="https://portswigger.net/blog/experience-burp-suite-enterprise-edition-in-a-new-live-demo">-Experience Burp Suite Enterprise Edition in a new live demo</a>

 <a href="https://mikekitckchan.medium.com/a-brief-introduction-to-prototype-pollution-b154c23b40c5">-A Brief Introduction to Prototype Pollution</a>